Ensemble Validation: Selectivity has a Price, but Variety is Free: Uniform and Nearly Uniform Validation

 So the probability of more than $j$ misvalidations is at most $\frac{1}{j+1}$ of the probability of one or more misvalidations.
 Apply this rule to produce a nearly uniform version of Inequality \ref{smile}: \be \prob{\left|\sset{i : \pai \geq p_i + \sqrt{\frac{\ln \frac{m}{\delta}}{2n}}}\right|>j} \leq \frac{\delta}{j+1}. \ee

 We will use some non-integer values for $j$.
-If we allow a non-integer number $j$ of misvalidations, then the worst case is for $\lfloor j+1 \rfloor$ misvalidations to occur simultaneously if there are more than zero misvalidations.
-Since $j < \lfloor j+1 \rfloor$, we can use $j$ in place of $j+1$ on the RHS of Inequality \ref{ok} to accommodate non-integer $j$ values.
+If we allow a non-integer number $j$ of misvalidations, then the worst case is for $\fj$ misvalidations to occur simultaneously if there are more than zero misvalidations.
+So we will use $\fj$ in place of $j+1$ on the RHS of Inequality \ref{ok} to accommodate non-integer $j$ values.